 It is normal to experience hot and cold sensitivity as well as sore gums for a few days following cosmetic reconstruction.
-Warm salt water rinses three times a day and mild pain medications can reduce pain and swelling.
-Also, remember that it will take time to adjust to both speaking and the feel of your new bite.
-If you continue to have any problems for more than a couple days, call our office at (610) 323-9030 to schedule an adjustment appointment.
+Warm saltwater rinses three times a day, and mild pain medications can reduce pain and swelling.
+Also, remember that it will take time to adjust to both speaking and the feeling of your new bite.
+If you continue to have any problems for more than a couple of days, call our office.

 It’s normal to experience some temperature and pressure sensitivity after each appointment.
 This should subside a few weeks after the final restoration.
 Mild pain medications may also be used as directed by our office.

 After tooth extractions, it’s essential for a blood clot to form to stop bleeding and begin the healing process.
 That’s why it’s important for you to bite on a gauze pad for 30-45 minutes following the appointment.
-If bleeding still persists, place another gauze pad and bite firmly for another 30 minutes and repeat until it subsides.
+If bleeding persists, place another gauze pad and bite firmly for another 30 minutes.
+Repeat this process until it subsides.

 After the blood clot forms, try not to disturb or dislodge it.
-Avoid rinsing vigorously, sucking on straws, smoking, drinking alcohol, or brushing teeth near the extraction site for 72 hours.
+Avoid rinsing vigorously, sucking on straws, smoking, and drinking alcohol for 72 hours.
 Also, try to limit vigorous exercise for 24 hours to aid the healing process.

 If you experience pain or swelling, ice bags and pain medications can help.
-If antibiotics are prescribed, continue to take them for the indicated length of time, even if signs and symptoms of infection are gone.
+If antibiotics are prescribed, continue to take them for the indicated length of time – even if symptoms of infection are gone.

 It’s important to return to your normal dental routine of brushing and flossing after 24 hours.
 You can eat normally and resume your normal activities as soon as you are comfortable.
-If you have heavy bleeding, severe pain, continue swelling for 2-3 days, or a reaction to the medication, call our office immediately at (610) 323-9030.
+If you have heavy bleeding, severe pain, continued swelling for two to three days, or a reaction to the medication, call our office immediately.

 When an anesthetic has been used, your lips and tongue may be numb for several hours.
-During this time, avoid any chewing and hot foods or beverages until the numbness is completely worn off.
+During this time, avoid any chewing and hot foods or beverages until you no longer feel numb.

-It is normal to experience some temperature and pressure sensitivity as well as soreness following your appointment.
-Ibuprofen, Tylenol, or Aspirin work well to alleviate the tenderness.
-If pressure sensitivity persists beyond a few days or if the sensitivity to hot or cold increases, contact our office at (610) 323-9030.
+Ibuprofen, Tylenol, and Aspirin work well to alleviate the tenderness.
+If pressure sensitivity persists beyond a few days or if the sensitivity to hot or cold increases, contact our office at 610-323-9030.